ivan-chai/pymm/README.md

 For video reading example see examples/read_video.py

-You can also capture webcam by reading /dev/video0 (Linux)
+You can also capture webcam by reading /dev/video0 (Linux) and pass FFmpeg-like parameters such as {"video_size": "1280x800"}